• Get Started

 The key to any spray paint project is to go in light coats.
 Too heavy and you’ll get drip marks.
 Which will need to be sanded down once it’s fully dried so that you can start over.
 Bleh.
 Don’t do that to yourself.
 Take your time and let your paint dry between coats.

 Take your drawers out and paint them separately from your filing cabinet.
-This will lessen the chance of drip marks and accidentally painting the drawers to the cabinet.
+This will lessen the chance of drip marks and accidently painting the drawers to the cabinet.

 Trick To Painting Handles